Robust Implementation of Foreground Extraction and Vessel Segmentation for X-ray Coronary Angiography Image Sequence: Introduction

 \subsection{Main Contributions}

 Before presenting our method, it is necessary to discuss the characteristics of XCA image sequences.
-Different from general moving object detection, the moving foreground objects(blood vessels) in XCA video will gradually extend various branches over time, and they move irregularly with the heartbeat rather than the common translatory motion, so the vessel layer tensor is not completely sparse.
-The dynamic background moves with respiration and has a low frequency, which can be regarded as a sparse tensor.
+Different from general moving object detection, the moving foreground objects (blood vessels) in XCA video will gradually extend various branches over time, and they move irregularly with the heartbeat rather than the common translatory motion, so the vessel layer tensor is not completely sparse.
+The dynamic disturbance moves periodically with respiration and has both low-rank and sparse properties, which need to be separated as the component of background layer.
 At the same time, in XCA video, the proximal vessel branches are visually thick and have small motion amplitude, meanwhile the distal vessel branches are visually thin and have large motion amplitude.
 The vessel layer extracted by layer separation will have uneven gray distribution and local fracture, which will affect the accuracy of subsequent quantitative analysis.

-To solve the above problems, we propose a total variation regularized tensor robust principal component analysis(TV-TRPCA) method to extract the contrast-filled vessel mask.
-The model regards XCA sequence as the superposition of vessel layer, static background layer, dynamic background layer and noise layer, uses the tensor nuclear norm(TNN) regularization to constrain the background and $TV/\ell_1$ norm regularization to constrain the foreground, which strengthen the low-rank property of the background and the spatial-temporal continuity of the foreground.
-Moreover, a two-stage region growth(TRSG) method is used to enhance and segment the vessels extracted by layer separation.
-To the best of our knowledge, we are the first to apply TRPCA to XCA vessel layer separation.
-Comparing with the existing RPCA-based methods, the recovery of high-dimensional spatial-temporal information is more accurate.
-The result of foreground extraction and vessel segmentation is shown in \hyperref[fig1]{Fig.1.}(e1)(e2).
+To solve the above problems, we propose a total variation regularized tensor robust principal component analysis (TV-TRPCA) method to extract the contrast-filled vessel mask.
+The model regards XCA sequence as the superposition of vessel layer, background layer and noise layer, uses the tensor nuclear norm (TNN) minimization to constrain the background and $TV/\ell_1$ norm regularization to constrain the foreground, which strengthen the low-rank property of the background and the spatial-temporal continuity of the foreground.
+Moreover, a two-stage region growing (TRSG) method is used to enhance and segment the vessels extracted by layer separation.
+To the best of our knowledge, we are the first to apply TRPCA to vessel layer separation.
+Comparing with the existing matrix decomposition-based methods, the recovery of high-dimensional spatial-temporal information is more accurate.
+The result of proposed foreground extraction and vessel segmentation method is shown in \hyperref[fig1]{Fig.1.(e)}.

 The main contributions of this paper are as follows: